-Brooks has 20 as poor-shooting Grizzlies defeat Magic 92-75
+Grizzlies shoot poorly, Magic worse in 92-75 Memphis win

 Cole Anthony and Mo Bamba led the short-handed Magic with 15 points each.
 Bamba also had 11 rebounds.
 R.J.
 Hampton finished with 11 points for Orlando, which shot 31.4% and fell even with idle Detroit at the bottom of the Eastern Conference.

+Acting Magic coach Ty Corbin said his team has been forced to use a lot of young players who aren’t accustomed to the grind of an NBA season, especially when they are out of playoff contention.
+He said the key is handling “the physicality of it, the mental part of it, and playing through being tired.”

+“I think we kind of let it get the best of us a little bit in that third quarter,” Corbin said.
+“That third quarter was just too much to overcome.”

-Memphis held onto its eighth-place spot in the West.
+Memphis held onto its eighth-place spot in the West and gained a game on the San Antonio Spurs, who lost a 143-140 overtime thriller at Boston.

-The game was the opener of a home-and-home set between the teams, which play again in Orlando on Saturday.
+The Grizzlies get another crack at the Magic Saturday night in Orlando.

 After a terrible first half of shooting, Memphis finally got its offense rolling in the third quarter, using a 25-4 run to build a 66-54 advantage.